-The Public Achievement organizing model recognizes that people of every age have skills, talents and ideas, and that by learning to work strategically with others they can solve problems and build sustainable democratic societies.
-In a school setting, young people form teams to take action on a public problem that is important to them (for example, driving out gang activity or improving classroom space).
-The team works with a coach-typically a teacher or college student-to develop an action plan.
+The Public Achievement organizing model is a framework for people to learn to work strategically with others so they can solve problems and build sustainable democratic societies.
+Participants form teams to take action on a public problem that is important to them, and work with a coach to develop an action plan.
 Through practice and reflection, the team members develop public skills and confidence.

-Service-Learning and Community Engagement/Community Service-Learning
+Community Service-Learning and Engagement

-Augsburg's Community Service-Learning Program provides students with opportunities to understand and respond to needs in the city through course-embedded service experiences and civic engagement activities.
+Augsburg's Community Service-Learning Program provides students with opportunities to understand and respond to social issues through course-embedded service experiences and civic engagement activities.
 A key component of community service-learning is reflection on and analysis of community issues in order to promote personal and educational growth and civic responsibility.
 By connecting classroom content with service-learning experiences in the city, Augsburg students deepen their understanding of abstract course concepts while learning about pertinent and related community issues.
-This dynamic and interactive educational approach employs reciprocal learning between students and their community.
-Service-learning components are embedded in most academic disciplines.
-Examples of community service-learning sites include homeless shelters, cultural and environmental organizations, tutoring programs, and literacy centers.